Venezuela’s congress names new leader, vows to battle Maduro

 - 'We’re not doing a wall': Democrats lay out their agenda as shutdown fight casts shadow

+Guaido called Maduro a dictator whose legitimacy has run out.
+Venezuela is living a “dark but transitional” moment of its history, he said, adding that among its first acts congress will create a transitional body to restore constitutional order, but he offered no details.

+Foreign diplomats from the United States, Canada, Japan, Italy and Germany attended the assembly’s inaugural session in a show of solidarity.

-Congress opens days before Maduro’s inauguration to a second term widely condemned as illegitimate.
+It opened days before Maduro’s inauguration to a second, six-year term widely condemned as illegitimate after he declared victory in the May 20 election that many foreign powers considered a sham.

-A dozen Latin American countries have rejected Maduro, urging him to hand power over to the congress until a valid president is elected and democracy restored.
+As international pressure mounts, a dozen Latin American countries and Canada on Friday urged Maduro to cede power and hand it over to congress until a valid president is elected.

+Venezuelan officials accuse the coalition of taking orders directly from U.S. President Donald Trump, who they frequently accuse of spearheading an economic war against Venezuela.

+“Those of us here are fighting every day to restore democracy,” Guaido said.
+“We want the protection of the rule of law.
+We want the Venezuelans to be protected, because we believe in life.”